amanraihot/amanraihot/README.md

 # ❤ to Build - Software Engineer & Enthusiast!

-Hi, I'm Om — a **software engineer** at **HashedIn** building some real stuff through code & beer.
-My working principle is learning by doing.
-Always up for a discussion on  softwares, business, entrepreneurship, philosophy & socialpreneurship. ✌💖
+Hi, I'm Rai — a **Junior Cse Major** at **KIIT UNIVERSITY** learning to build  some real stuff through amalgmation of algorithm and design.
+My working principle is hustle till you dont find the solution.
+Always up for a discussion on  softwares, design, edtech, algorithms. ✌💖

 <!-- section - intro -->